spevenexe/Halloween-Murder-Party/README.md

    Default behavior:
    1. If there are no branches, the dialogue finishes and the NPC becomes unavailable.
-   2. Otherwise proceed to the first branch in the list
+   2. Otherwise, proceed to the first branch in the list
+   3. If `Do Loop` is `true` and `Sentences` is empty, begin looping the text
-   3. `TODO:` make it work with flags (haven't done it yet)
+   4. `TODO:` make it work with flags (haven't done it yet)

 ![alt text](README-info/branches.png)